-The courses in the prerequisite portion of the Early Childhood Education Program prepare students for the professional sequences in Phases I, II and III.
-Along with these prerequisite courses, ECE students must complete field experiences in designated professional development schools.
+The courses in the prerequisite portion of the early childhood education program prepare students for the professional sequences in Phases I, II and III.
+Along with these prerequisite courses, ECE students must complete field experiences in designated professional development schools and at the Onica Prall Child Development Laboratory School.
 While completing prerequisite courses, ECE students must obtain Maryland's minimum passing score on Praxis I.

-EDUC 204 Foundations for Effective Teaching (3 credits) EDUC 223 Childhood Development (3 credits) EDUC 224 Processes and Acquisition of Reading (3 credits) or EDUC 515 Processes and Acquisition of Reading (3 credits) EDUC 236 Children and Youth with Exceptionalities (3 credits)
+EDUC 204 Foundations for Effective Teaching (3 credits)

+EDUC 223 Childhood Development (3 credits)

+EDUC 224 Processes and Acquisition of Reading (3 credits) or EDUC 515

-\Courses at the 500 level are open only to students who have earned a baccalaureate degree and have been accepted to Hood's Graduate School.
+Processes and Acquisition of Reading (3 credits)

+EDUC 236 Children and Youth with Exceptionalities (3 credits)

-Phase I: Entry to Phase I is contingent upon (1) successful completion of prerequisite courses, (2) successful performance in prerequisite field experiences, including a half day assignment in the Onica Prall Child Development Laboratory School, (3) meeting Maryland's minimum passing score on Praxis I. By the end of Phase I, ECE students submit their Entry Folio and application for entrance into Phase II and (4) endorsement by Elementary Advisory Council.
+Phase I: Entry to Phase I is contingent upon (1) successful completion of prerequisite courses, (2) successful performance in prerequisite field experiences, including a half-day assignment in the Onica Prall Child Development Laboratory School, (3) minimum 2.75 G.P.A. overall and in education courses, (4) meeting Maryland's minimum passing score on Praxis I and (5) endorsement by the Early Childhood Education Advisory Council.
+By the end of Phase I, ECE students submit their entry folio and application for entrance into Phase II.

-EDUC 316 Reading Instruction (3 credits) EDUC 320 Science Curriculum, Methods and Materials (2 credits) EDUC 323 Infants and Toddlers: Foundations and Methods (4 credits) EDUC 324 Theory and Practice in Early Childhood Education (4 credits) EDUC 330 Social Studies Curriculum, Methods and Materials (2 credits) EDUC 345 Instructional Assessment (2 credits)
+EDUC 316 Reading Instruction (3 credits)

+EDUC 320 Science Curriculum, Methods and Materials (2 credits)

+EDUC 323 Infants and Toddlers: Foundations and Methods (4 credits)

+EDUC 324 Theory and Practice in Early Childhood Education (4 credits)

+EDUC 330 Social Studies Curriculum, Methods and Materials (2 credits)

+EDUC 345 Instructional Assessment (2 credits)

-Phase II: Entry to Phase II is contingent upon (1) successful completion of Phase I courses, (2) successful performance in Phase I field experiences, (3) 2.75 G.P.A. overall and in education courses, (4) a score of "Basic" or higher on the Entry Folio and (5) endorsement by Elementary Advisory Council.
+Phase II: Entry to Phase II is contingent upon (1) successful completion of Phase I courses, (2) successful performance in Phase I field experiences, (3) minimum 2.75 G.P.A. overall and in education courses, (4) a score of "Emergent" or higher on the entry folio and (5) endorsement by the Early Childhood Education Advisory Council.
 Phase II is the initial semester of the yearlong internship.
-Students participate in full-time course work and field experiences in a designated PDS.
+Students participate in full-time course work and field experiences in a designated PDS (professional development school).
 Phase II courses are only open to students admitted to the yearlong internship.
 Phase II courses must be taken concurrently.
 When Phase II students are not in class, they are interning in a PDS.
 While in Phase II, students should be completing their PRAXIS II tests (10022 Early Childhood Knowledge and 10521 Principles of Teaching and Learning Early Childhood Education).